edumenu/stopwatch/README.md

 images/ This folder contains all the images for the application

-js/ This contains script files for the application
+js/ This contains javaScript files for the application

 style/ This folder contains the css files for styling the application